 Photo Credit: NASA

 Gator attack????
-No me just clumsy.
+No just me normally clumsy.
 I suppose the splashing could attract something...

 Angry alligator trapped behind the VAB on KSC